shivammathur/setup-php/README.md

 ```

 **Notes**
-- Do not setup multiple self-hosted runners on the a single server instance as parallel workflow will conflict with each other.
+- Do not setup multiple self-hosted runners on a single server instance as parallel workflow will conflict with each other.
 - Do not setup self-hosted runners on the side on your development environment or your production server.

 ### Local Testing Setup